This article was last updated on July 16

 1. High interest savings accounts.
 This is a no brainier way to make your money work for you.
 The difference between a high interest account and a regular checking account is the “higher” interest (APY) you get, 4 to 5 times in many cases.
-For example at current account rates, on $20,000 you can earn about $240 of interest over the year ($20 per month passive income), versus a miserly $5 to $10 for the entire year with a regular checking account.
+For example at current account rates, on $20,000 you can earn about $120 of interest over the year ($10 per month passive income), versus a miserly $1 to $5 for the entire year with a regular checking account.
 Further, with volatile and declining stock markets, having your money in cash that you can quickly get to is a huge asset.
-I use high yield savings accounts, because they generally have the most competitive offerings (from APY to user experience) and are amongst the most stable of the financial companies out there.
 Whichever high yield savings account you choose, make sure you go for one that has no fees, above average rates and is FDIC insured.

 2. No annual fee credit card.
 This is my pet peeve – paying an annual fee for a credit card.
 This is on top of any interest you pay for carrying a balance.
 Ideally you should pay off your credit card every month, but in the current economy a number of families have to carry balances to make ends meet.
 However one thing you can do right now is get a no fee credit card, saving between $50 to $400 every year depending on your card.
 There are a number of cards you can get that have no annual fee and also very competitive interest rates.
 Many credit card sites can help you search across multiple offerings/vendors and provide you with cards that meet your criteria (like no annual fee or cash back rewards).